-NOTE 9 - CONCENTRATION
+NOTE 10 - CONCENTRATION

 - A. Cash and cash equivalents that potentially subject ETA to a concentration of credit risk include cash accounts with banks that exceed the Federal Deposit Insurance Corporation's ("FDIC") insurance limits.
 Cash accounts are insured up to \$250,000 per depositor.
-As of June 30, 2019 and 2018, there was approximately \$11,000 and \$74,000, respectively, of cash and cash equivalents held by one bank that exceeded FDIC limits.
-Such excess includes outstanding checks. - B. ETA derives a significant proportion of its revenue from contributions associated with its founder's personal and business contacts.
+As of June 30, 2020 and 2019, there was approximately \$451,000 and \$11,000, respectively, of cash and cash equivalents held by one bank that exceeded FDIC limits.
+Such excess includes outstanding checks. - B. ETA derived 35% and 31% of its revenue from contributions associated with its founder's personal and business contacts for the years ended June 30, 2020 and 2019, respectively.

-NOTE 10 - SUBSEQUENT EVENTS
+NOTE 11 - SUBSEQUENT EVENTS

-ETA has evaluated events subsequent to the date of the statement of financial position through January 20, 2020, the date the financial statements were available to be issued.
+ETA has evaluated events subsequent to the date of the statement of financial position through April 9, 2021, the date the financial statements were available to be issued.